 Among those who got tickets to the O’Donnell-Coons debate were second-year master’s students Maggie Surface, 26, of Nashville, Tenn., and Cassie Brunette, 24, of Chilton, Wis.
 The grad students, who are studying energy and environmental policy, got in line at around quarter to eight in the morning.

-Page 2 of 4 - “I’m excited to see what Chris Coons has to say but I’m also interested to see how Christine O’Donnell will be challenged when she actually has to talk about the issues,” said Surface, a registered Democrat.”
+“I’m excited to see what Chris Coons has to say but I’m also interested to see how Christine O’Donnell will be challenged when she actually has to talk about the issues,” said Surface, a registered Democrat.”

 “I pretty much agree with Maggie,” Brunette said.
 “I’m interested in how [O’Donnell] handles herself.
 Everyone has been comparing her to Sarah Palin and all that stuff.
 And Sarah Palin doesn’t look like a train wreck when she’s in public because she knows how to handle herself.
 I’m interested to see if Christine O’Donnell has the same kind of quality – if she can present herself in front of other people and make them understand where she’s coming from.”